John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🔸 Chapter 10: The Valley of the Shadow of Death

-Christian walks through the dark Valley of the Shadow of Death.
-He faces fear, temptation, and evil thoughts but survives by trusting God.
+Christian next passes through the dark Valley of the Shadow of Death.
+He faces terrifying voices, traps, and evil suggestions.
+Though deeply afraid, he continues to walk forward, trusting God and using prayer and scripture for strength.

 🔸 Chapter 11: Meeting Faithful